Home

 child.
 After one recipe he encourages, "A perfect dessert everyone in

-the family will enjoy especially since you (your child) made it".
 Part of the fun of camping trips is the campfire cooking, and Camp

 Recipes for Kids allows your children to sample a big part of the fun, both in meal selection and preparation.
 How about